 - Vehicle replacement or repair costs and other property damage replacement fees

 - The embarrassment associated with extensive skin scarring and disfiguring injuries

 Additionally, depending on the details of your case, punitive damages may also be awarded in your civil lawsuit.
 However, punitive damages are not a loss you should count on recovering.

 You do not have the right to recover punitive damages at all.
-The courts only award punitive damages when they want to punish the liable party for conduct that has been found egregious or grossly negligent.
+The courts only award punitive damages when they want to punish the liable party for conduct found egregious or grossly negligent.

 What do I Do if My Lawyer Loses My Lawsuit?

-If your lawyer does not win your civil claim, you can breathe a sigh of relief knowing High Rise Financial will never attempt to hold you accountable for your Florida cash advance.
+If your lawyer does not win your civil claim, you can sigh in relief knowing High Rise Financial will never attempt to hold you accountable for your Florida cash advance.

 Choose High Rise Financial for Your Pre-Settlement Loans